 Costa Rica is often a beach getaway for many visitors who come for the surf, sun, and relaxation in towns such as Jaco and Tamarindo.
 However, another side to Costa Rica involves volcanoes, hot springs, and breathtaking waterfalls.
 I myself love that version more!

-One of the best places to visit so you can experience this is La Fortuna – located below Arenal Volcano, only a few hours north of San Jose in Central Costa Rica, making it an easy day trip.
+One of the best places to visit so you can experience this is La Fortuna.
+It’s located below Arenal Volcano, only a few hours north of San Jose in Central Costa Rica, making it an easy day trip.
 Although you’ll likely want to stay longer than a day!

 La Fortuna is a small, calm town that offers some great places to eat, lively bars, and lots of souvenir shopping.
 However, the main draw to La Fortuna is the surrounding landscape and the many incredible things to do and see.

 In fact, I loved La Fortuna so much that I moved there at the start of 2022 and spent lots of time exploring the surrounding area.
 I discovered that La Fortuna is an adventure-lovers paradise and a great place to see wildlife.

 To help plan your upcoming trip, here’s everything I learned in this guide to visiting La Fortuna including the 30 best things to do in La Fortuna!

 Don’t have time to read the full article?
 Check out our list of our absolute favorite things to do in La Fortuna: